nachiket-Arcot/Euler-s-Method/README.md

 # Euler-s-Method

-Approximates the y value of a function given an initial condition using Euler's Method.
+Approximates the y value of a function given an initial condition and differential equation using Euler's Method.

     Parameters: